gauravchauhan89/spring-authorisation-framework/README.md

 ```

-Next annotate `RestController` method, which requires this permission, like below:
+Next annotate `RestController`'s `RequestMapping` method, which requires this permission with `@Permission`, like below:
 ```
 @RestController
 public class UsersController {